rlhickey/bias-cascade/README.md

 - Seed is a spectrum: biological → proximity → ash (ordered by fidelity)
 - Perspective: differentiated, uncommitted — geometry without thermodynamics
 - Grain: directional structure set by the angle of the first cut
+- Architect's position: E3, not E1 — the ring does not describe its builder

 ---